bitrix24/b24restdocs/api-reference/outdated/rpa/item/rpa-item-update.md

 {% note alert "TO-DO _not exported to prod_" %}

-- Required parameters are not specified
+- required parameter specifications are missing
-- Examples are missing
+- examples are absent
-- Success response is absent
+- success response is missing
-- Error response is absent
+- error response is missing

 {% endnote %}